ursatile/jsray/03-04-rendering-an-empty-scene.md

 {% include_relative examples/03-tracer/main.js %}
 ```

-In this file, we create a scene containing a camera and a background color, then create a `Tracer`, and trace that scene, using a callback function that renders each pixel (or pixel block) to our HTML canvas element.
+In this file, we create a scene containing a camera and a background color, then create a `Renderer`, and trace that scene, using a callback function that renders each pixel (or pixel block) to our HTML canvas element.

 ### Checklist: